-Taxes on income in 2015 were \$46.2 million (effective tax rate of 18.6%), as compared to \$25.6 million (effective tax rate of 12.8%) in 2014.
-The effective tax rates in 2015 and 2014 were affected by prior years adjustments of \$1.4 million and \$7.7 million, respectively, mainly related to tax settlements.
+Taxes on income in 2016 were \$45.6 million (effective tax rate of 16.3%), as compared to \$46.2 million (effective tax rate of 18.6%) in 2015.
+The effective tax rates in 2016 and 2015 were affected by prior years adjustments of \$18.6 million and \$1.4 million, respectively.
+The adjustments in 2016 were mainly related to tax settlements.
 The change in the effective tax rate was also affected by the mix of the tax rates in the various jurisdictions in which the Company's entities generate taxable income.
-We continued to enjoy a lower effective Israeli tax rate and the benefits of an "Approved and Privileged Enterprise", which resulted in savings of \$24.9 million and \$21.8 million, respectively, in 2015 and 2014, significantly influencing our effective tax rates.
+We continued to enjoy a lower effective Israeli tax rate and the benefits of an "Approved and Privileged Enterprise", which resulted in savings of \$16.1 million and \$20.8 million, respectively, in 2016 and 2015, significantly influencing our effective tax rates.